nbp/hire-stats/README.md

 This program relies on a file named `hire_log.txt` placed in this repository, and which should not be published.

-This file should be layout as follows: (fictious data)
+This file should be layout as follows: (fictitious data)

 ```
 2025-12-20: :fr: :fr: :us: :flag-ca: :de: :flag-au: :flag-es: